 - 1- The max glide interval controls the maximum interval that you are able to create a continuous glide between.
 On a trombone for example, the maximum possible glide is from position 7 to position 1, so 6 semitones.
 We allow for more than 6, but to play something natural, it's better to lower that value as in reality most players will glide a maximum of 3 or 4 semitones and "cheat" the rest.
 Above that value, our engine will "cheat" as well and skip some notes while still ending up on the target note. - 2- The note pitch imprecision is exactly what it says it will make the notes sound very slightly out of tune, completely at random, between 0 and the value you set.
-A value of 100% will randomize +/-1 semitone. - 3- The attack pitch variation is a bit different, it is technically a fast bend ramp that is almost always present in live performances.
+A value of

+100% will randomize +/-1 semitone.

+- 3- The attack pitch variation is a bit different, it is technically a fast bend ramp that is almost always present in live performances.
 It is more or less super-human to play every single note perfectly in tune from the first attack, so in order to create a more realistic sound, this is set slightly above 0 by default.
-Increasing the value will control how much bend you want (in other words; how far away the sound will be from the note you're playing) and the attack pitch variation time will decide how quick that ramp is.
+Increasing the value will control how much bend you want (in other words; how far away the sound will be from the note you're playing) and the attack pitch variaton time will decide how quick that ramp is. - 4- There are two pitch bend modes, a simple one that will bend up and down by pitching the note currently being played, and an advanced, more realistic one, that will transition to another note in real time.
+You can select one or the other using the use advanced pitch bend menu.
+Just remember that the advanced mode will use more CPU than the regular one. - 5- The Max pitch bend value controls the amplitude of the pitch bend.
+It ranges from 1 to 3 semitones. - 6- The VWinds are MPE enabled, so you can simply turn the feature on and off here and enjoy playing it on any MPE-enabled hardware.
+When enabled, the advanced pitch bend and max pitch bend will be disabled. - 7- You can click on the edit tuning button to get access to a microtuning panel which allows you to control the pitch of each note independently.